NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 are stored.
 The size of the point cloud roughly doubles.
 This does not affect the size of the DEM, but its values and extent may change slightly.

-The computed stddev values are in units of meter.

 .. _uncertainty_vs_triangulation_err: